alexanderbatrakov/trimOfTitleTest/README.md

 ## <a name="AllureReport">Test results in [Allure Report](https://alexanderbatrakov.github.io/trimOfTitleTest/64/)</a>

-Allure report created after each running of build.
+Allure report is created after each running of build.
 You can find result:
 ```properties
 click to "Environment" -> click to "View deploment"
 ```